github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 Once {% data variables.product.prodname_secret_scanning %} is enabled, you can customize it further, if needed:

+{% ifversion secret-scanning-non-provider-patterns %}

 ### Detection of non-provider patterns

+{% endif %}

+{% ifversion secret-scanning-ai-generic-secret-detection %}

-### eneric secret detection
+### Generic secret detection

+{% endif %}

-### Validity checks
+### Performing validity checks

 {% ifversion ghec or ghes %}

-### Custom patterns
+### Defining custom patterns

-For advanced users, GitHub allows custom patterns to be added to Secret Scanning.
+You can define advanced users, GitHub allows custom patterns to be added to Secret Scanning.
 This is useful if you have unique types of secrets that don’t match default patterns.
 Benefits are:

 * Tailored Security Detect secrets unique to your applications, APIs, or internal tools.
 * Increased Coverage Capture additional types of sensitive data that default patterns might miss.